Tata Nexon vs rivals: Specifications comparison

 We do an on-paper comparison of the soon-to-be-launched Tata Nexon, Maruti Suzuki Vitara Brezza and Ford EcoSport.

 Tata’s entry into the compact sub-4-metre SUV segment is sure to pose a problem to its competitors, the stalwart Ford EcoSport, and the current segment leader, the Maruti Suzuki Vitara Brezza.
-The Nexon, which is scheduled to launch on September 21, 2017, is an all-new SUV and sports new engines, a spunky design and some first-in-class features.
-The compact SUV will be available in four trim levels (XE, XM, XT and XZ+) and two engine options, a 110hp 1.2-litre turbo-petrol and a 110hp, 1.5-litre turbo-diesel.
+The Nexon, which has launched at Rs 5.85 lakh (ex-showroom, Delhi), is an all-new SUV sporting new engines, a spunky design and some first-in-class features.
+The compact SUV will be available in four trim levels (XE, XM, XT and XZ+) and two engine options, a 110hp, 1.2-litre, turbo-petrol and a 110hp, 1.5-litre, turbo-diesel.
 Will it be enough to take on its rivals?
 We find out.